 So I bought his first album on Alligator Records, called “Guitar Slinger,” took it back to my little apartment in Bowling Green, and watched it reduce my speakers to matchsticks.
 I was hooked for life.

 Obviously, this was one weird-looking cat.
 He was a heavily tattooed, albino with terrible vision, and played a guitar that looked like it had the end cut off, but boy, could he ever wail on it.
 Dude was lightning fast, all over the guitar neck.
-But was always slayed me was the “yell.”
+But what always slayed me was the “yell.”

 Any self-respecting bluesman has to have a good yell.
 Johnny used his early and often.
 It was a long, rumbly gravelly growl, that sounded like a PeeWee Herman yell.